-Strategies employed to enable the child to progress will be recorded within an Individual Learning Plan (previously known as Individual Education Plan) which will include information about:
+Strategies employed to enable the child to progress will be recorded within an Individual Learning Plan (ILP) which will be reviewed termly and include:

-- What outcomes all concerned are working towards - The short term targets set for the child. - How school will be working towards the targets; the teaching strategies to be used and provision to be put in place. - How the child can work towards being successful. - How the ILP targets can be supported at home - The review date. - The child's views will be sought and taken into account, as will those of the parents, whose support is vital if progress is to be achieved and maintained. - One Page profiles will be used to further encourage child-voice in the provision made for the child.
+- What outcomes all concerned are working towards - The short term targets set for the child. - How school will be working towards the targets; the teaching strategies to be used and provision to be put in place. - How the child can work towards being successful. - How the ILP targets can be supported at home - The review date. - The child's views will be sought and taken into account, as will those of the parents, whose support is vital if progress is to be achieved and maintained.

+One Page profiles will be used to further encourage child-voice in the provision made for the child.